How To Enhance Your Cheekbones With Make-Up

 Find The Right Tone

-“To create a natural-looking contour or shadow under your cheekbone, you want to use products with a cooler undertone to them.
+“To create a natural-looking contour or shadow under your cheekbone, use products with a cooler undertone to them.
 Try to avoid anything yellow or too golden around your cheekbones, as this can end up looking muddy.” – Jennifer Oliver

 Don’t Forget Highlighter